 Sabiha continued acting into the 1980s receiving a special Nigar Award in 1981 for her 30 years in the Pakistani film Industry.
 But Santosh’s death in 1982 shattered her.
 She reduced her workload gradually moving away from the big screen and doing the odd Televison serial.

-Today, Sabiha stays in the United States with her daughter and her grandchildren.
+Sabiha then shifted to the United States to live with her daughter and her grandchildren.
 Apart from her award in Tashkent and the various Nigar Awards she has won, she has also been honoured with the Pride of Performance Award, the highest Pakistani honor in entertainment or the Tamgha-e-Imtiaz as it is known.